IT Career Guide

 When Rob Found Something He Wasn’t Looking For

 Rob Coble our Career Success Coach shares that his most memorable job interview was the one he got after leaving his music career at Full Sail University in pursuit of a new industry.
 “I had networked for a year with this woman, trying to get her attention, and when she finally did bring me in, it was not for a specific position but more of a get-to-know-each-other session.”
-Since the interview was not meant for a certain job role, Rob felt the extra pressure that he really had to shine.
+Since the interview was not meant for a certain job role, Rob felt the extra pressure that he had to shine.
 “Towards the end of the interview, she asked, ‘Where are we going to find a home for you?’
 I ended up taking a job well below what I would have wanted in order to get a foot in the door and was thankfully promoted twice in the first year.”

-Reflecting on that experience now, Rob adds that “Having the chance to switch to the education industry with the capacity to help others experience the opportunities I have is a great motivation for punching in each morning.”
+Reflecting on that experience now, Rob adds “Having the chance to switch to the education industry with the capacity to help others experience the opportunities I have is a great motivation for punching in each morning.”

 If you’re someone who’s considering breaking into the IT industry for that high-paying and stable job, Yellow Tail Tech can equip you with the skills and training you’ll need.
 We also don’t stop here, we’ll be with you until you get hired, from job interviews to your job offers.
 Book a 10-minute intro call with our Enrollment Advisor and get started on your IT career journey!